 Buying a turntable

 Don’t go cheap.
 The more you spend on your turntable and cartridge the better your experience will be.
-Cheap turntables come with cheap cartridges and won’t reveal the most from the grooves of your records.
+Cheap turntables come with cheap cartridges and won’t reveal the most from the groove of your records.
 A cheap cartridge can ruin your record’s grooves and is more likely to skip.

 You can upgrade some turntable components easily: cartridge, platter.
 After upgrading these, the performance of your turntable will be limited by the components that are harder to upgrade: plinth, tonearm and motor.